 Rattlesnake Trail is not only one of the best-named trails ever, it also a great 3.5 mile roundtrip hike just 15 minutes from downtown.
 Actually a fire-trail, it weaves across a few creeks and, in comparison to most Santa Barbara hikes, is relatively gently sloping and often shady.
 The flora is diverse, depending on the season, but springtime flowers are always beautiful and there’s even a meadow area.
 Energetic hikers can continue along to a connecting trail and loop over to the Tunnel Trail but if you’re doing this be sure and bring water and wear sturdy hiking boots.

 3 Pools Beyond 7 Falls is considered a primitive trail, requiring bouldering over rocks.
 But the hearty hikers in good shape will enjoy the opportunity to cool off in the pools and dare-devils can cliff jump – feet first!

 The Santa Barbara Museum of Natural History has both a bird and mammal hall with dioramas featuring the area’s wildlife as well as a hands-on exploratory gallery exploring Santa Barbara’s ecology.
 This museum is a fun, active and informative stop for nature lovers and has exhibits elsewhere, including The Sea Center on Stearns Wharf.
 This location offers intertidal touch pools including sharks and rays.
 There is also a mesmerizing jelly fish display.

-Santa Barbara takes its nature seriously and the city has created a wonderful outdoor interactive map you can access to plan your own adventures.
 But remember, enjoying nature can be both exhilarating and tiring.
 Be sure and relax after a fun-filled day with a stay at The Eagle Inn, Santa Barbara’s favorite beachside hotel.